merginit/merginit.com/src/lib/blog/posts/19062025-free-business-email.md

 ### 5. Zoho ZeptoMail

-Zoho ZeptoMail is Zoho’s dedicated transactional email service, tailored for application-driven emails.
+Zoho ZeptoMail is Zoho's dedicated transactional email service, tailored for application-driven emails.

 - **Free Plan Details**: A one-time credit of 10,000 emails, valid for six months.
 - **Features**: Offers transactional email API and SMTP support, designed for high deliverability and integration with applications.